George Walters (VC): Personal life

-Another leading article that day commented on the events.
-It found much to praise but complained about the lack of seats and cover for the public.
-It concluded with some damning criticism."We have forgotten the Medal itself, or the Cross, rather, for such it is.
-Would we could forget it!
-Never did we see such a dull, heavy, tasteless affair.
-Much do we suspect that if it was on sale in any town in England at a penny a-piece, hardly a dozen would be sold in a twelve-month.
-There is a cross, and a lion, and a scroll or two worked up into the most shapeless mass that the size admits of.
-Valour must, and doubtless will, be still its own reward in this country, for the Victoria Cross is the shabbiest of all prizes".Regardless, the Queen managed to pin on the whole batch in just ten minutes, which does not suggest lengthy conversation, but the whole parade went off extremely well to the rapturous applause of more than 4,000 troops and 12,000 spectators.

 George resigned from the Metropolitan Police on 26 October 1857 under Certificate No. 4 (1 = Excellent, 2 = Very Good.
 3 = Good, and 4 = Open, i.e. no comment).
-Maybe he left the Mets after such a short period in order to join the Regents Park Police and hence the fairly innocuous reference.
-No further record exists of George Walters until the 1871 English Census.
+Maybe he left the Mets after such a short period in order to join the Regent's Park Police and hence the fairly innocuous reference.
+No further record exists of George Walters until the 1871 English census.
 On 2 April 1871, George is shown as a visitor at North End, Newport Pagnell of the Maply family and his occupation is given as Park Keeper.
-Conversely, Mary Ann Walters is shown living at Lodge House, Park Crescent, Marylebone (the gatehouse to Regents Park) with sons James Isaac, aged 13, George, aged 12, and Ephraim Robert, aged 2.
+Conversely, Mary Ann Walters is shown living at Lodge House, Park Crescent, Marylebone (the gatehouse to Regent's Park) with sons James Isaac, aged 13, George, aged 12, and Ephraim Robert, aged 2.
 Mary gave her occupation as Park Constable’s wife.
 They are the only census records that record George Walters.

+Death

 On 3 June 1872, George died at West Lodge, Park Crescent, Marylebone.
 In attendance was Dr. William Marsh of Harley Street Lodge.
 George had been suffering with Phthisis for three years, which literally means a wasting disease but almost invariably will mean pulmonary tuberculosis or any debilitating lung or throat affections, a severe cough, asthma.
 He was buried on 9 June 1872 in the City of Westminster Cemetery in Finchley.